JackDarnell/GV-NAP-File-Sharing-System/README.md

 # GV-NAP-File-Sharing-System
 A Napster clone for file sharing.
 A central server stores different users connected and the files they make available to share.
 Peers can search for files available and then download them by connecting to the peer that hosts the file.
+Both peers and host are multithreaded.

 ## Peer File Sharing
 Files shared by the peer should be in the working directory of peer.py.
 A json file needs to be created to list each file that should be shared, the format is a list of dictionaries, each dict should include the name and description.
 The description should include the potential keywords that users can search for to find the file.

 ## Commands
 ### Peer: